 Sadly, not all hotels are kept up to safety standards.
 Carpets become damaged by natural wear and tear, floor tiles deteriorate, and showers and bathtubs are not equipped to prevent slips and falls.

 Slip-and-fall accidents can have a sudden, devastating effect on the lives of the victims and those closest to them.
 Often, these victims must cope with pain, frequent doctor’s visits, hospital stays, rehab and the decreased earning capacity that comes with lost work time.

-If you have been involved in a slip and fall accident at a Holiday Inn, they may be responsible, and you could be entitled to compensation.
+If you have been involved in a slip and fall accident, they may be responsible, and you could be entitled to compensation.

 Accidents often happen, but sometimes they could have been prevented and are the result of someone’s negligence.
-If you have suffered injuries in a slip and fall at Holiday Inn because of the hotel’s negligence, you can pursue a personal injury claim against them to recover compensation for your damages.
+If you have suffered injuries in a slip and fall because of the hotel’s negligence, you can pursue a personal injury claim against them to recover compensation for your damages.